f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 The command **show running-config image** will show the current configuration for software images.
 Before upgrading a chassis partition you must first run the **check-version** utility to ensure the system can be upgraded to the new releases, and it will also provide an estimate of how long the upgrade will take.

-You can enter **config** mode and chek the version using the **partitions partition {{partition-name}} check-version iso-version 1.8.1-24468** command.
-As seen below, to upgrade the green partition to version 1.8.1-24468 will take 26 minutes, and there will be 2 reboots for each blade due to a firmware upgrade.
+You can enter **config** mode and check the version using the **partitions partition {{partition-name}} check-version iso-version {{iso-version}}** command.
+As seen below, an upgrade on the green partition to version 1.8.1-24468 will take 26 minutes, and there will be 2 reboots for each blade (due to an added firmware upgrade).
 Not all releases will require a firmware upgrade.

 .. code-block:: bash